maths/moodle-qtype_stack/doc/en/Students/Answer_assessment.md

 You may change your answer.
 Just press `check` to validate and then `check` again to assess.
 The system keeps track of any changes you make.

-You will never loose marks for making a syntax error, e.g. missing a closing bracket.
+You will never lose marks for making a syntax error, e.g. missing a closing bracket.
 However, you may type in a valid expression which is not what you meant and which is wrong.
 You need to learn how to express yourself using an unambiguous syntax.
 This is simple and comes to most students easily with practice.
 If you make a mathematical mistake you should try to do the question again!

 If you have asked for a worked solution then you may not change any of your answers.